December 29, 2022

 Table of Contents

-This classic southern Coca Cola cake is everything you want in a decadent dessert.
-It’s wonderfully rich, flavorful, chocolatey, and oh-so-satisfying, thanks to the unexpected addition of a bubbly can of Coca Cola.
+This old-fashioned Coca-Cola cake recipe is everything you want in a vintage Southern dessert.
+It’s wonderfully rich, flavorful, chocolatey, and oh-so-satisfying, thanks to the unexpected addition of a bubbly can of Coca-Cola.

 Coca Cola Cake Ingredients